andreasabel/inCode/entry/verified-instances-in-haskell.md

 recommend that you do it for fun!
 The code in this post is available [here](https://github.com/mstksg/inCode/tree/master/code-samples/verified-instances/VerifiedInstances.hs) if you want to play around!

+[^1]: Not sure why it's not on hackage yet, but I will update when it gets
+    there!

+[^2]: In full *singletons* style, this should actually be expressed in terms of
+    the the *partially applied* (defunctionalized) `<>`.
+However, I'm giving the non-defunctionalized versions here for clarity.